Iran linked to US election disinformation campaign: What we know

 ”Such allegations are unsubstantiated and devoid of any standing," the mission said in a statement.
 "As we have previously announced, the Islamic Republic of Iran harbors neither the intention nor the motive to interfere with the US presidential election.”

-The same month, the Department of Justice charged Pakistani national Asif Merchant in relation to an alleged plot to assassinate a US politician or official.
+The same month, the Department of Justice charged Pakistani national Asif Merchant in connection to an alleged plot to assassinate a US politician or official.
 Merchant allegedly has “close ties to Iran,” according to the US government.

 “This dangerous murder-for-hire plot exposed in today’s complaint allegedly was orchestrated by a Pakistani national with close ties to Iran and is straight out of the Iranian playbook,” said FBI Director Christopher Wray in a Department of Justice statement.